chipsalliance/firrtl-spec/spec.md

 circuit in a language, such as Verilog or VHDL, which have multi-state logic, is undefined in the presence of values which are not 2-state.
 A FIRRTL compiler need only respect the 2-state behavior of a circuit.
-This is a limitation on the scope of what behavior is observable (i.e. a relaxation of the ["as-if"](https://en.wikipedia.org/wiki/As-if_rule) rule).
+This is a limitation on the scope of what behavior is observable (i.e., a relaxation of the ["as-if"](https://en.wikipedia.org/wiki/As-if_rule) rule).

 # Details about Syntax